 Although most women consider a missed period or morning sickness as the ultimate sign of pregnancy, there are other things to look out for.

-If you notice any of these ‘other signs’, you should take a pregnancy test:
+If you notice any of these signs, you should take a pregnancy test:

 - Mood Swings

 These are however, only the major signs of pregnancy.

 A proper understanding of how pregnancy tests work would help you know which test to take and when to take it.
 As we mentioned earlier, the tests simply detect the presence of HcG in your blood or urine.
 It is important to note that this hormone is only produced after the developing embryo implants into the uterine wall.